hitokiri-mata/katacoda-courses/kubernetes-serverless/nuclio/step10-removal.md

-All control plane components can be cleaned up with helm:
+All control plane components can be cleaned up with Helm:

 `helm delete nuclio --purge`{{execute}}